-“There is nothing that will make my blood pressure go up faster than when my ex says they will do something and they don’t.”
+“Nothing makes my blood pressure go up faster than when my ex says they will do something and they don’t.”

 “I honestly believe my ex does things intentionally to get back at me.”

-In the aftermath of a divorce, people often realize that instead of being better off as they hoped, they have traded one set of problems for another.
+In the aftermath of a divorce, people often realize that instead of being better off as they hoped, they’ve traded one set of problems for another.
 There are a lot of frustrated moms and dads who don’t understand why they can’t agree on anything after the divorce when it comes to parenting.